Ojay97-hub/The-Winchester/README.md

 3) Another issue that was highlighted by **Wave** was an empty label tag in the navtoggle causing a screen reader error, even though it had a font awesome icon contained inside.
 This was resolved by inserting a b tag with a class styled to display none.

+4) Putting the tripadvisor image inside the footer created a problem where the footer was too large and covering contact content - I tried putting margin-bottom on the contact section but this was to no avail.
+Instead, I put the image underneath the form and this actually looked better stylistically.

 ## ACCESSIBILITY

 ![screenshots of website](assets/readmeimages/accessibility.jpeg)

 The extension "wave" and lighthouse was put to use to assess the accessibility of the website to ensure it is screenreader standard.
 The accessibility results were 100% with no errors.

+Wave was good at indicating errors and suggesting fixes.
+For example, the table had empty headers and suggested that they should be replaced with td tags; which makes sense because you cannot have an empty header.

 ## DEPLOYMENT